-- 1) Determine where students learn. - 2) Determine who teaches the postsecondary courses or industry training. - 3) Identify the appropriate industry-recognized credential or certificate. - 4) Design the program to meet the needs of employers.
+- 1) Determine where students learn. - 2) Determine who teaches the postsecondary courses or industry training. - 3) Identify the appropriate industry-recognized credential or certificate.
+See the Nevada Industry-Recognized Credentials List from GOWINN. - 4) Determine participants' work-based learning experiences or combination of experiences. - 5) Design the program to meet the needs of employers.